 -

-I’m Soha Owais, an aspiring legal professional in my LLB Hons Finals, blending my passion for law with a flair for storytelling.
-As an author and writer at Qatariscoop.com, I craft engaging narratives that resonate with the local and international audience, bringing a fresh perspective to the stories that matter.
+I’m Soha Owais, a law graduate with an LLB (Hons), blending my legal background with a passion for storytelling.
+As an author and writer at Qatariscoop.com, I craft engaging narratives that connect with both local and international audiences, bringing a fresh and informed perspective to the stories that matter.

 View all posts